 But what if your employees don’t trust you?

-With most thriving companies around the country, there’s usually a couple common factors, but one is pretty common across the board: success starts from within.
+With most thriving companies around the country, there is typically one universal rule: success starts from within.
 So the fact that the vast majority of workers in the United States don’t trust who they work for is extremely alarming statistic, and one that needs your attention.

-Now if this is your company/s philosophy, well.. it’ll take more than a few small tweaks to fix those greed issues.
-But if you’re a business owner that is truly committed to investing in the people that you hire and not just focused on making the next quick buck, you need to make sure that your employees are appreciated and, more importantly, appreciated.
+Now if this is your company’s philosophy, well.. it’ll take more than a few small tweaks to fix those greed issues.
+But if you’re a business owner that is truly committed to investing in the people that you hire and not just focused on making the next quick buck, you need to make sure that your employees are appreciated (and know they are appreciated).

 Because believe me: surrounding yourself with, investing in, and appreciating the team around you will pay much bigger dividends—and for a longer period of time—than focusing solely on making as much money as possible.